§34.8. Battery of emergency room personnel, emergency services personnel, or a healthcare

 sentence.

-be fined not more than five thousand dollars and imprisoned with or without hard labor for
+shall be fined not more than five thousand dollars and imprisoned with or without hard labor

-not less than one year nor more than five years.
-At least five days of the sentence imposed
+for not less than one year nor more than five years.
+At least sixty days of the sentence

-shall be without benefit of suspension of sentence.
+imposed shall be served without benefit of parole, probation, or suspension of sentence.